ronanguilloux/Guacamole/README.md

 Summary
 -------

-Guacamolme is a digital asset management, document-oriented, both nodejs-based API REST server & web application.
+Guacamole is a digital asset management, document-oriented, both nodejs-based API REST server & web application.
 It is MIT-licensed.

 Dependencies